saqib1707/Image-Processing/parallel_computing.md

 Use for:
 1. launching different tasks in parallel<br>
 2. launching tasks with more than one argument<br>
-3. better control of task distribution<br>

 ### Shared Memory
 Under Unix, it is possible to share blocks of memory between processes.
 This eliminates the serialization overhead.
 Multiprocessing can create shared memory blocks containing C variables and C arrays.
 A NumPy extension adds shared NumPy arrays.
 It it not possible to share arbitrary Python objects.
-Caveats:
-1. Portability: there is no shared memory under Windows.
-2. If you care about your mental sanity, don’t modify shared memory contents in the slave processes.
-You will end up debugging race conditions.
-Use shared memory only to transfer data from the master to the slaves!

 ```python
 from multiprocessing import Pool